Stardis The Monte Carlo framework for coupled thermal problems

 Related articles

 The Stardis framework is structured around two main components.
-The first one, Stardis-Solver, is the core library that implements the Monte-Carlo algorithms.
+The first one, Stardis-Solver, is the core library that implements the Monte Carlo algorithms.
 The second one is the Stardis application, a command line tool that can be seen as a reference implementation of a complete workflow relying on Stardis-Solver, from input data describing the system to simulate (geometry, thermal properties, limit conditions, etc.) to heat transfer simulation and results post-processing.
 See below for more information on each of these components.

 Stardis-Solver